Skip to main content

 Taking off is beneficial to you, your family, and your church.

-When you take yourself off from the preaching schedule, your church gains another voice or voices to listen to.
+When you remove yourself from the preaching schedule, your church gains another voice (or voices) to listen to.
 You don’t need to be the voice for 52 weekends a year.
 You can easily ask a friend to come over and preach for you.
-A deacon, elder, or another staff pastor can do that as well.
+A deacon, elder, or another staff pastor can also do that.